godatadriven/azureml_experiment_tracking_tutorial/templates/experiment_tracking/README.md

 ```bash
 python azureml_scripts/submit_job.py --compute_target <your_compute_target>
 ```
+Make sure that your compute target is up and running.

 This script submits a job to the compute cluster that runs the following 3 scripts in sequence:
 1. `azureml_tracking/download_dataset.py` This ensures that the data is downloaded from the blob storage.